devoli170/playground/journal/december-2020.md

 ## Today I learned...
 - github official has it's own marketplace... because everything has it's own marketplace nowadys i guess :D I might heck out some of the options, but from the first look it seems like a lock-in.
+- skaffold looks nice to speed things up.
+But right now I don't need more yaml engineering in my life.
+Hmmm... will reconsider once i'll create services.
+- [Oh][13] ... ah yes "We can solve any problem by introducing an extra level of indirection." -David Wheeler.  -> Like another layer of abstraction, on more reverse-proxy or yaml tool.